chloerodd/Around-the-world-memory-game/README.md

 ## User Stories
 #### MVP Goals
-* As a player, I want to be able to only have 2 cards flip at a time/turn.
 * As a player, I want the back of the card displayed first and be able to flip when clicked on.
 * As a player, I want to have my score go up by 1 point per matched pair.
 * As a player, if a pair is mismatched the cards turn back over.